nrkno/Eventually/README.md

 # Eventually

-A Swift library implementing a simple Future (also known as Promise), which can be used to model and transform asynchronous results.
+A Swift implementation of a [Future](https://en.wikipedia.org/wiki/Futures_and_promises), which can be used to model and transform asynchronous results while making it easy to bounce results between dispatch queues

 ## Usage

-Futures in Eventually can be used to wrap existing asynchronous APIs in a Future and to create new APIs that return a Future
+Futures in Eventually can be used to wrap existing APIs, or to create new APIs using Futures

 ```Swift
 func operation(completion: (Int) -> Void) {